coq/platform/charter.md

 **Ease of use**: Provide an easy and fast way to install a usable Coq system.
 Ease of installation is especially important in eduction, where each course attendee has to be able to install Coq with a known feature set with reasonable effort.
 Also for industrial users, which sometimes start using Coq by looking at some non trivial research projects, an easy to install system leaves a good first impression.

-**Completeness**: The easy installation shall include in addition to the core Coq system commonly used plugins and libraries.
+**Completeness**: The easy installation shall include, in addition to the core Coq system, commonly used plugins, libraries and tools.
 The definition of "commonly used" is, of course, difficult.
 For the Windows installer, packages have been added either on request of users or teachers or because several research projects use a package as pre requisite.
 It would be ideal if a large number of important research projects would compile with the packages provided with the extended platform.

 **Stability**: The composition of the Coq platform, that is the selection of packages, should be stable.
-It should be a rare event that a package is removed from the platform.
+I.e., it should be a rare event that a package is removed from the platform and updates of included packages should have a reasonable compatibility impact.
 This means that packages should only be added if the authors and maintainers of a package agree to provide a certain level of maintenance.
 Finding a compromise between this goal and the *Completeness* goal will likely be difficult and require some curation.

 **Tested interoperability**: Some Coq libraries are tested with specific fixed versions of pre requisites.
 Other developments are tested with other versions of the same pre requisites.
 This has the effect that such developments cannot be used together.
 In the Coq platform only one version of each library or plugin shall be used and interoperability shall be tested with dedicated interoperability test cases.

 **Release plan**: The Coq platform shall have a release schedule which is coupled to the release schedule of core Coq.
-The platform should be released 1 to 3 months after each Coq release.
-This gives both, users and maintainers of platform components a time frame for planning their work.
+The platform should be released reasonably soon after each Coq release.
+This gives both users and maintainers of platform components a time frame for planning their work.

 **Releases only**: In the past the Windows installer did sometimes pick intermediate versions of packages in case the most recent release did not build with current Coq.
 For the platform this shall be avoided.
-The platform release time frame of 1..3 months in addition to the beta phase of core Coq releases should be sufficient to make a release of each package or, in case this is not possible, to patch the most recent package release to be compatible with latest core Coq.
+The platform's more flexible release time frame in addition to the beta phase of core Coq releases should be sufficient to make a release of each package or, in case this is not possible, to patch the most recent package release to be compatible with latest core Coq.

 **Cross platform**: The Coq platform shall be easy to install on all systems supported by core Coq, that is Linux, Windows and Mac.
 Since compilation of the platform takes considerable time, binary releases of the platform shall be made available on all supported platforms.

+**Standard**: By defining a well-documented set of tested interoperable Coq packages, the platform will propose a standard Coq distribution that maintainers of Linux distributions or other package repositories should be able to make available if they wish to.

+## Secondary / developer facing goals

 **Developer support**: For developers of plugins, building the Coq platform via opam shall also be supported on Linux, Windows and Mac.
 The opam repository shall be setup such that it is possible to create exactly the same package configuration as included in the most recent or any previous binary release.
 Furthermore the Coq platform shall provide a method to automatically setup a working Coq developer environment on all supported platforms (compiled from sources).

-## Secondary / developer facing goals

 **Decoupling** In the past the release schedule of Coq and the extended platform delivered with the Windows installer had a bad influence on each other.
 On the one hand, providing a stable extended platform with each Coq release frequently lead to delays in the release schedule of Coq.
 On the other hand, attempts to have as little impact on the Coq schedule as possible lead to suboptimal version pickings for the extensions provided with the platform.
 In the end delivering a set of packages with each Coq release created an artificial circular dependency between core Coq and the packages, which led to substantial organizational difficulties.
 An important goal of the Coq platform is to re-establish a manageable dependency structure.

-**CI performance** Another goal is to reduce the CI effort in core Coq.
-It is not required to test in core Coq CI each and every development for every commit.
-A regular test, say nightly for platform packages and weekly for an extended set of developments using the platform, should be sufficient to detect compatibility breaking changes early.
+## Summary of stakeholders

+Here are the different categories of expected stakeholders for the Coq platform:
+- **Users**: in particular newcomers, students, teachers, industrial users, academic researchers, artifact reviewers.
+- **Package authors and maintainers**.
+- **Packagers**: maintainers of Linux distributions and other package repositories.
+- **Coq developers**: in particular, Coq release managers who pass on some of their attributions to the platform.

 ## Package inclusion process